 Because they’re bite-sized and baked, which means they’re not sticky at all, they’re perfect for popping in your pocket before you head out on a walk.
 They’re easy to break in half for a smaller dog or to make them last a bit longer.
 Did we mention they’re a great value, too?

-Best Calming Treats: Zuke's Hemp Naturals Calming Chicken Recipe Dog Treats
+Best Calming Treats: Zuke's Hemp Naturals Calming Natural Dog Chews

 You may remember Zuke’s treats from your puppy training days and it’s worth taking another look at them, especially this variety that contains hemp to help calm over-excited or anxious dogs.
 Each tiny treat contains 3.5 MG of broad spectrum hemp extract (don’t worry, there’s no measurable levels of THC) along with valerian root and chamomile to help promote relaxation and keep your pet calm; they’re especially beneficial for dogs with separation anxiety.